 If you’re going through and only one photo has a completely different person than the rest, then you’re probably still dealing with a fake profile.
 Older women interested in dating younger guys like yourself aren’t going to play games like this, so don’t even bother.

 This type of fake is a classic.
 Every single photo is a really sexy woman from her neck down.
 She may be lying in bed, or standing for a mirror selfie.
+As a guy, you know that these aren't exactly the photos you want on your dating profile.

 She might be walking away so you can only see her flowing locks.
 Even without seeing her face, the selection of photos make her seem like a goddess- but guess what?